 - Principal Investigator (2022-present).
 Supporting Hong Kong ethnic minority learners’ multimodal mathematics learning through responsive teaching in technology-enhanced environments.
 Funded by the Research Grants Council (Hong Kong), General Research Fund ($424,000 HKD).

 My ongoing ECS research investigates the effect of implementing 3D printing and the pedagogy of ‘learning as Making’ on school mathematics learning.
-This project aims to develop empirically-grounded theoretical accounts about constructionist learning through a series of teaching experiments in Hong Kong primary mathematics classrooms.
-I have adopted a design-based research methodology, with the design aspect being a series of Maker-centred mathematics lessons where students actively created physical artefacts with 3D printing technology for inquiry-based learning.
 This context responds to worldwide call for teaching and learning abstract mathematics concepts in hands-on, technological, and innovation-oriented environments.
 My research publications address both teachers’ expertise and student learning outcomes in classrooms integrating 3D printing.
 For example, in my recent publication (Ng & Chan, 2021) in the British Journal of Educational Technology (SSCI Education & Educational Research Q1: 31/263; 5-year IF=3.484), I use the method of video-aided reflections as a means to facilitate teachers’ professional growth in realising the affordances of 3D printing in mathematics education.
-In another work, I conceptualise a three-fold characteristic of constructionist mathematics learning: Making as mathematising, Making as co-constructing, Making as inventing (Ng & Ferrara, 2020).
-Of significance are the research findings that: (1) “learning as Making” provides low-entry, high-ceiling learning opportunities for students to engage with mathematical ideas without the constraints of paper-and-pencil media (Ng & Chan, 2019); (2) it supports mathematics learning as hands-on and goal-oriented Making, which enables learners to construct knowledge actively as opposed to receiving information passively (Ng, 2021; Ng et al., 2020); and (3) it fits well with a transdisciplinary approach of STEM education due to the three-dimensional, tangible, and technologically enhanced nature of artefact constructions; this makes learning applicable to real-world problems and projects, thereby helping to shape the learning experience of STEM (Ng & Ferrara, 2020).
+In another work, I conceptualise a three-fold characteristic of constructionist mathematics learning with 3D printing: Making as mathematising, Making as co-constructing, Making as inventing (Ng & Ferrara, 2020).

 My ongoing GRF research was informed by my ECS project and previously developed conception of “learning as Making”; it envisions a computationally enhanced mathematics education to support students’ mathematical problem solving in primary and secondary schools.
-Surrounding calls for incorporating computational thinking into mathematics curricula, this research is timely and important; it aims to provide evidence-based directions of enhancing computational thinking as a new literacy and problem solving as a global competence in school settings.
-I have already published two SSCI articles to broaden the theoretical and empirical bases for computationally enhanced mathematical problem solving (Ng & Cui, 2020; Cui & Ng, 2021), and I plan to further this work by expanding on the scope and level of programming tasks used to support student learning.
-Overall, this research contributes to understanding how constructionist pedagogy may transform mathematics education from being characterized as linear, abstract, and paper-and-pencil dominant to multimodal, hands-on, and technological.
+Surrounding calls for enhancing computational thinking as a new literacy and problem solving as a global competence in school settings, this research is timely and important.
+I have thus far published some research findings (Ng & Cui, 2021; Cui & Ng, 2021; Ng et al., 2021) to broaden the theoretical and empirical bases for computationally enhanced mathematical problem solving Overall, this research contributes to understanding how constructionist pedagogy may transform mathematics education from being characterized as linear, abstract, and paper-and-pencil dominant to multimodal, hands-on, and technological.
 Based on my previous work, these new learning environments may give rise to new communication patterns and modes of thinking with mathematics, which I am currently investigating.
-There is also potential for interdisciplinary research, since computational thinking is a 21st century competence across STEAM disciplines, and I have been collaborating with Department of Information Engineering, CUHK, in this research area.
+There is also potential for interdisciplinary research, since computational thinking is a 21st century competence across STEAM disciplines.

 Serving as co-investigator, I have been collaborating with scholars on other research projects, including a GRF project on dialogic mathematics classroom discourse (Ng et al., 2020b; Ng et al., 2021; Ni et al., 2017) and a World University Network (WUN) project comprising of researchers from seven universities in five continents, who are working with curriculum experts and disciplinary specialists in mathematics, climate science and indigenous knowledge, in order to develop curricula innovations in mathematics education in response to climate and education for sustainability (Brown et al., 2020; Ng et al., 2020c).
 My ongoing research will fill the research gap with regard to the changing nature of knowledge, learning and pedagogy in the digital age.
 I plan to continue this line of research of exploring the impact of different forms of technology-enhanced environments on school mathematics and STEM learning.